molmod/yaff/doc/howto.rst

 #.
 [LOW PRIORITY] Add possibility to read system from a HDF5 output file.

 #.
-Make the checkpoint format more compact.
+[LOW PRIORITY] Make the checkpoint format more compact.

 Setting up an FF